numixproject/numix-folders/README.md

+**IMPORTANT NOTE: styles 1, 3, 5 & 6 are still under development so using them won't have the expected affect**

 # Folders
 This program provides and installs [alternate folders](https://github.com/numixproject/numix-folders/blob/master/readme.md#styles) for use with our [base icon theme](https://github.com/numixproject/numix-icon-theme).
 To use the script simply download this repo, move into the repos directory and then run the script.
 All work here is licensed under the GNU GPLv3+